c2i-junia/minecraft-rust/README.md

 # Navigate to the project directory
 cd minecraft-rust

-# Navigate to the client directory
-cd client

-# Start the client in dev mode
+# Build the project in debug or release mode
-sh run.sh
+make debug    # or `make release`

-# Alternative: start the client in release mode
+# Run the executable
-# Warning: slow compilation, but better runtime performance
-cargo run --release
+./minecraft-rust/bin/minecraft-rust
 ```

 <br>